Why Plenty Uses Plastic Packaging

 Bioplastics are made from biodegradables such as cornstarch and sugarcane, which break down into natural substances.
 The material does a better job at maintaining freshness than cardboard, but it poses added challenges in terms of disposal, production, and overall environmental impact.

-The disposal process for bioplastics requires specialized machinery and techniques that many municipally-run waste disposal systems don’t yet possess.
+The disposal process for bioplastics requires specialized machinery and techniques that many municipally-run waste disposal systems don’t yet possess2.
 Bioplastics that are either mistaken for petroleum-based plastics or otherwise mishandled will end up in landfills, where they take just as long to decompose as everyday plastics (hundreds of years!).
 Finally, bioplastics break down at different rates, which means they can contaminate compost and make it unsuitable for agricultural use if processed incorrectly.
-Bioplastics can actually increase certain aspects of a package’s lifecycle environmental footprint versus petroleum-based materials.
+Bioplastics can actually increase certain aspects of a package’s lifecycle environmental footprint versus petroleum-based materials.3

 The Plastic Paradox